Your Guide to Understanding Web Accessibility in the UK

 Let’s get into it.

-But how are websites and the Equality Act 2010 (EQA) connected?
+The Connection Between Websites and the Equality Act 2010 (EQA)

-According to The Big Hack, well over 14 million people living in the UK are disabled – that’s well over 20% of the population that requires assistance to access products and services online.
+According to The Big Hack (1), well over 14 million people living in the UK are disabled – that’s well over 20% of the population that requires assistance to access products and services online.

 This means if your website isn’t accessible to everyone, regardless of ability, your business is potentially losing out on billions-worth of additional revenue every year.
 You are also opening your brand up to unnecessary lawsuits, which are both time-consuming and costly.